xianglic/droneDSL/README.md

 **Task** - A task is a unit of work that should be completed during a mission which consists of a scope and actions.
 Initially tasks can be simple self-contained units or, in the future, can have dependencies on other tasks.
 Task ordering will be done by the mission plan generator.

 **KML/KMZ** - Keyhole Markup Language is an XML document that is used to define the scope of a mission’s tasks.
 A KMZ file is a zipped version of a KML document that includes any additional styling resources needed for the KML document.

+SteelEagle - An architecture that supports autonomous drone flight.
+It allows drone to execute  heavy computation task such as detection, tracking, and object avoidance by off loading the computing workload to the edge could.

 ## Workflow